-On behalf of the faculty and staff at Brewton-Parker College, I would like to welcome you to the Education Division’s website, and I invite you to explore it to learn more about our high-quality Teacher-Education Program, which holds accreditation from the Georgia Professional Standards Commission (PSC) and national accreditation from the National Council for Colleges of Teacher Education (NCATE).
+On behalf of the faculty and staff at Brewton-Parker College, I would like to welcome you to the Education Division’s website, and I invite you to explore it to learn more about our high-quality Teacher-Education Program, which holds accreditation from the Georgia Professional Standards Commission (PSC).

 Brewton-Parker College currently offers teacher preparation in the areas of Early Childhood Education and Middle Grades Education.
 In addition, we offer a Certification Only Program for teacher candidates who have earned a Bachelor of Science Degree in another area and wish to obtain teaching certification.
 Our program meets the needs of both traditional and non-traditional Teacher Candidates by delivering courses in a hybrid format, which includes 21st Century technology as well as in-class experiences.